Greedy Bayesian Posterior Approximation with Deep Ensembles: Submodular analysis of -divergences

 Let us consider the approximation guarantees for~\eqref{eq:NegFDivergenceMaxPos}, denoting by $q_M^*$ the optimal solution, and by $\hat q_M$ a solution found by some algorithm.
 For an approximation factor $\gamma$, we have

 Simple algebra shows that this implies

-where $\mathcal{F}$ is a family of distributions over the spaces of candidate functions.
-The derived result indicates that the upper bound on the approximate solution found by minimizing an $f$-divergence can be substantially dominated by $(1-\gamma)\max_{q_M\in\mathcal{F}}D_f(p ||q_M)$ if $\mathcal{F}$ is chosen poorly.
-The impact of the choice of function space, determined largely by the neural network architecture, is therefore unavoidable when designing algorithms for approximating the Bayesian posterior.
+where $A$ is a set of possible approximating mixture distributions of size $M$ constructed from the ground set.
+The derived result indicates that the upper bound on the approximate solution found by minimizing an $f$-divergence can be substantially dominated by $(1-\gamma)\max_{q_M\in A}D_f(p ||q_M)$ if the ground set $V$ is chosen poorly.